aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Thu May 22 05:10:37 2025
+Last update: Fri May 23 05:10:05 2025

 ### Let's play! 🎮